 Sky's basic broadband, TV and phone deals don't include any inclusive calls – you'll either need to pay as-you-go or add a calling plan.
 The cheapest calling plan provides free evening and weekends call to UK mobiles and landlines and costs £5 each month.

 Virgin Media's TV and broadband packages include free weekend calls to UK landlines and Virgin Mobile numbers.

 Sky and Virgin Media: pay TV compared

 All Sky packages come with its new Sky Q 1TB box as standard - this allows you to pause and rewind live TV, record multiple channels while watching another and to access on-demand content.
 You can also pay extra for a 2TB version of the Sky Q, allowing you to record double the amount of television - up to 1000 hours of standard definition.
-Read our Sky Q review to see whether it impressed in our tough lab test.
+Read our to see whether it impressed in our tough lab test.

 What extras do Sky and Virgin Media offer?

 Both services have accompanying apps that let you check out TV listings and set recording schedules while on the go and even stream live TV onto your mobile device.
-You can also download shows so that you can watch them offline, and resume watching a show that you'd paused on both the Sky Q and Virgin V6 box.
+You can also download shows so that you can watch them offline, and resume watching a show that you'd paused on both the Sky Q and Virgin V6 boxes.

 Which should you pick?

 As shown above, both Sky and Virgin have their own strengths and weaknesses.
 Your choice is likely to centre on whether the broadband or television aspect of your bundle is more important to you.
 If you want the fastest broadband then Virgin Media is probably the better option; if you're after the widest choice of TV shows then Sky will likely be the better bet.